josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **No Active Wedding Set**

-    2a1.
+- 2a1.
 If no active wedding is set, WeddingHero informs the user that an active wedding must be set before viewing an overview.
-    2a2.
+- 2a2.
 WeddingHero prompts the user to set a wedding.
-    2a3.
+- 2a3.
 Once an active wedding is set, the user may reissue the wedding overview command, and the process resumes at step 2.

 ---

-### Use case: Add a guest
+### UC4: Add a guest

 **Preconditions:**
 - A wedding has been created.
-- A wedding has been set as the active wedding in WeddingHero.
+- The wedding has been set as the active wedding in WeddingHero.

 **MSS**

 1. User decides to add a new guest.
 2. User to enters the guest details in the following correct format:
-   `addGuest n/john Doe p/81231234 e/JohnDoe@gmail.com a/123 Kent Ridge d/None r/YES`
+   `addPerson n/john Doe p/81231234 e/JohnDoe@gmail.com a/123 Kent Ridge d/None r/YES`
 3. WeddingHero validates the entered details.
 4. WeddingHero adds the guest to the current wedding's guest list.
 5. WeddingHero displays a confirmation message that the guest has been successfully added.